Docs

 Note

-Use the CLI tool to automatically find occurences of imports that need to be changed.
+Use the CLI tool to automatically find occurrences of imports that need to be changed.

 @clerk/nextjs/server